datocms/content-link/README.md

 controller.enableClickToEdit();
 ```

+**Note:** You can also skip calling `enableClickToEdit()` and temporarily enable click-to-edit mode on-demand by holding down the **Alt/Option** key.
+The mode will be active while the key is held and automatically disable when released.

 That's all you need for the majority of projects!
 If you see overlays and deep links opening the correct records, your setup is complete!

 ---